raspberrypilearning/flower-generator/en/step_2.md

 --- task ---

-Click on the `erase all` block in the Pen blocks.
+Click on the `erase all` block in the Pen blocks section.

 ```blocks3
 erase all